Rem01Gaming/unshell/README.md

 # Unshell
 > The Script Kiddies Nighmare

-Effortlessly deobfuscate shell scripts back into source code even with heavenly and multi layered obfuscation.
+Effortlessly deobfuscate shell scripts back into source code even with heavenly and multi layered obfuscation. unshell will search for patterns on shell script, determine and deobfuscate accordingly.

 ## Features
 - Zero configuration: There's no need for any configuration
-- Penetrate: Multiple layered obfuscation is not a problem
+- Penetrate: Multi layered obfuscation is not a problem
 - Easy to use: just `unshell encrypted1 encrypted2` in cmd

 ## Supported obfuscation method